exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 The string with a
 value of anchoring address in Base58Check format.

-### Actual LECT for this validator
+### Actual common LECT

 ```None
 GET {base_path}/actual_lect
 ```

-Returns the current LECT it the current node is a validator.
+Returns the LECT that is agreed by validators supermajority now, if such exists.
 Otherwise, returns error.

 #### Parameters